 You can change the table columns and navigate between the pages.
 Please see Adjusting Tables for further information.
+You can sort the ticket table by clicking a column header.
+This setting is saved.
+By default, i.e. if you have not defined a sorting, the tickets are sorted in descending order by creation date.
 In addition, you can open the ticket preview which always shows the ticket's last comment or e-mail.

 The following features are available: